lowRISC/opentitan/doc/getting_started/_index.md

 ---

 Welcome!
-This guide will help you get OpenTitan up and running by instructing you how to:
+This guide will help you get OpenTitan up and running.

-1. clone the OpenTitan Git repository,
-2. setup an adequate build/testing environment on your machine, and
-3. build OpenTitan software/hardware for the target of your choosing.

 ## Workflow Options